Sunil Ambris: International career

 Ambris played for the West Indies under-19s at the 2012 Under-19 World Cup in Australia.
 Against Papua New Guinea, he scored 91 from 43 balls, including nine fours and seven sixes.

 In June 2017, he was added to the West Indies One Day International (ODI) squad, ahead of the third match against India, but he did not play.
 He made his ODI debut for the West Indies against England on 29 September 2017, scoring an unbeaten 38 from 27 balls.

 In November 2017, he was named in the West Indies Test squad for their series against New Zealand.
 He made his Test debut for the West Indies against New Zealand on 1 December 2017 and became the sixth batsmen to be out hit wicket off the first ball, and the first to be dismissed in this manner on Test debut.
 In the second innings, he opened his account with a six and became only the sixth batsman in Test cricket to do so.
-On 10 December 2017, he got out hit wicket again in the second innings in the second Test against New Zealand and became the first player to be dismissed hit-wicket twice in consecutive Tests.
+On 10 December 2017, he got out hit wicket again in the first innings of the second Test against New Zealand and became the first player to be dismissed hit-wicket twice in consecutive Tests.
 In the second innings, he retired hurt (not out) after he fractured his forearm.

 In May 2019, Cricket West Indies (CWI) named him as one of ten reserve players in the West Indies' squad for the 2019 Cricket World Cup.
 On 24 June 2019, Ambris was added to the West Indies's squad, after Andre Russell was ruled out of the team with a knee injury.

 In June 2020, Ambris was named as one of eleven reserve players in the West Indies' Test squad, for their series against England.
 The Test series was originally scheduled to start in May 2020, but was moved back to July 2020 due to the COVID-19 pandemic.